-6.5.3 Time Verification
+6.5.4 Time Verification

-- 6.5.3.1 Time charged and the accuracy of the Contractor's time recording system are subject to verification by the Canada Council, before or after payment is made to the Contractor.
-If verification is done after payment, the Contractor must repay any overpayment, at the Canada Council's request. - 6.5.3.2 If the Contract includes payment for time spent by the Contractor, its employees, representatives, agents, or subcontractors performing the Work, the Contractor must keep a record of the actual time spent each day by each individual performing any part of the Work. - 6.5.3.3 The Canada Council reserves the right to recover amounts and make adjustments to amounts payable to the Contractor where an examination of the Contractor's records has identified amounts allocated to the Contract that are not in accordance with the Contract terms.
+- 6.5.4.1 Time charged and the accuracy of the Contractor's time recording system are subject to verification by the Canada Council, before or after payment is made to the Contractor.
+If verification is done after payment, the Contractor must repay any overpayment, at the Canada Council's request. - 6.5.4.2 If the Contract includes payment for time spent by the Contractor, its employees, representatives, agents, or subcontractors performing the Work, the Contractor must keep a record of the actual time spent each day by each individual performing any part of the Work. - 6.5.4.3 The Canada Council reserves the right to recover amounts and make adjustments to amounts payable to the Contractor where an examination of the Contractor's records has identified amounts allocated to the Contract that are not in accordance with the Contract terms.
 Where the results of an examination indicate that an overpayment by the Canada Council has occurred, such overpayment is due and payable on the date indicated in the notice of overpayment.

-6.5.4 Invoicing Instructions
+6.5.5 Invoicing Instructions

-- 6.5.4.1 Invoices must be submitted in the Contractor's name.
+- 6.5.5.1 Invoices must be submitted in the Contractor's name.
 The Contractor must submit invoices for each delivery or shipment.
-Invoices must only apply to the Contract and must show: - a) the date, the name and address of the Canada Council, deliverable/description of the Work, contract number; - b) details of expenditures (such as item, quantity, unit of issue, unit price, fixed time labour rates and level of effort, subcontracts, as applicable) in accordance with the Basis of Payment, exclusive of Applicable Taxes; - c) deduction for holdback, if applicable; and, - d) the extension of the totals, if applicable. - 6.5.4.2 Applicable Taxes must be specified on all invoices as a separate item along with corresponding registration numbers from the tax authorities.
-All items that are zero-rated, exempt or to which Applicable Taxes do not apply, must be identified as such on all invoices.

-- 6.5.4.3 By submitting an invoice, the Contractor certifies that the invoice is consistent with the Work delivered and is in accordance with the Contract. - 6.5.4.4 Each invoice must be supported by: - a) A copy of time sheets to support the time claimed; - b) A copy of a monthly progress report. - 6.5.4.5 By submitting invoices, the Contractor is certifying that the goods and services have been delivered and that all charges are in accordance with the Basis of Payment provision of the Contract, including any charges for work performed by subcontractors. - 6.5.4.6 Invoices must be distributed as follows: - a) The original and one (1) copy must be forwarded to the following address for certification and payment.
+Invoices must only apply to the Contract and must show: - a) the date, the name and address of the Canada Council, deliverable/description of the Work, contract number; - b) details of expenditures (such as item, quantity, unit of issue, unit price, fixed time labour rates and level of effort, subcontracts, as applicable) in accordance with the Basis of Payment, exclusive of Applicable Taxes; - c) deduction for holdback, if applicable; and, - d) the extension of the totals, if applicable. - 6.5.5.2 Applicable Taxes must be specified on all invoices as a separate item along with corresponding registration numbers from the tax authorities.
+All items that are zero-rated, exempt or to which Applicable Taxes do not apply, must be identified as such on all invoices. - 6.5.5.3 By submitting an invoice, the Contractor certifies that the invoice is consistent with the Work delivered and is in accordance with the Contract. - 6.5.5.4 By submitting invoices, the Contractor is certifying that the goods and services have been delivered and that all charges are in accordance with the Basis of Payment provision of the Contract, including any charges for work performed by subcontractors. - 6.5.5.5 Invoices must be distributed as follows: - a) The original and one (1) copy must be forwarded to the following address for certification and payment.